saransiddhantux/SigmaMCP-Branch-Simulator-Nirmaan-Hackathon-2026/USER_JOURNEY.md

 # User Journeys

-This walks through the **current implementation** (`branch-pulse-view.html`).
-The original IA wireframe (`vikram_journey_wireframe.png`) proposed a multi-screen mobile flow with a modal-based simulator; the build below reflects how that intent was actually realized on a single-page map-first dashboard, including the pivots documented in `docs/DESIGN_DECISIONS.md`.

 ## Persona

 **Vikram, Zonal Head (Western Region).** Travels between branches; historically only learns a branch is underperforming at quarterly review, or after a competitor has already moved in.